vue-land/vue-land.github.io/docs/faq/component-library.md

 - https://skirtles-code.github.io/vue-examples/component-libraries.html
 - https://ui-libs.vercel.app/

-Having a lot of downloads doesn't necessarily mean that a library is better than one with fewer downloads.
-When assessing the number of downloads you should keep in mind that newer libraries are at a massive disadvantage.
+GitHub stars or npm download statistics can be useful when assessing the popularity of a library, but they need to be interpreted carefully.
+Newer libraries are at a massive disadvantage in those counts.
 Some libraries are particularly strong in a specific area, which may make them more suitable for your project than they would be for a more general audience.

 ## Core features